mahdihasnat/dist-sys-fsharp/README.md

 # Challenge #2: UniqueIdGen
 One solution can be to generate Guid.
 But in my case, we already have node id as distinct number.
 So for each node we can create a unique id by appending a counter with the node id.
 For subsequent requests, we can increment the counter.

+# Challenge #3a: Single node broadcast
+Simple container node.
+For broadcast rpc, we store new messages in the node.
+For read rpc, we just return the stored messages.

+# Challenge #3b: Multi node broadcast
+Every node maintains its current message list.
+For every broadcast rpc, if this node is seeing this message for the first time, it will notify this message to every neighbour node.
+For notify rpc from peers, it will do the same as broadcast rpc.